 Nestle the juicy pastor in a tortilla topped with salsa, onions, cilantro, lime, and be prepared for a flavor explosion.
-This finger-licking pork will have everyone asking for seconds!
+The finger-licking Mexican pork tacos will have everyone asking for seconds!

-Aside from a small baking pan, foil, and a wooden skewer, you’ll need the following ingredients to make pastor.
+Aside from a small baking pan, foil, and a wooden skewer, you’ll need the following ingredients to make this tacos al pastor recipe.